Spider Veins Causes and Treatment

 Here are two of the best spider vein treatments we offer at Fox Vein & Laser Experts:

 Visual Sclerotherapy: This is one of the least invasive, most comfortable, and safest treatments for spider vein removal.
 It’s also a quick procedure without any recovery time so it will not disrupt normal activity.
 The procedure involves an injection of a medicated solution directly into the affected vein.
-The solution disrupts the lining of the vessel, causes the vein walls to stick together and seal.
+The solution disrupts the lining of the vessel and causes the vein walls to stick together and seal.
 The blood reroutes to a healthier vein, and the treated vein turns into scar tissue that the body naturally removes on its own, and then replaces with healthy, new tissue.

 VeinGogh: This treatment uses special technology to get rid of spider veins without damaging or scarring the skin’s surface.
 It heats the targeted vessel, which causes the walls to collapse and reroute the blood to healthy veins, leaving the healthy surrounding skin unaffected.
 It’s fast, with immediate results and continuous improvement over several weeks as the treated veins are absorbed and removed from the body.
 The treatment can be done on its own, or combined with sclerotherapy if necessary.